rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryArchival.md

 - There is a single argument of type System.String.
 - Returns System.Boolean.
-### locationencryptiondetails
-Get all archival locations and their encryption details.

-- There are 11 arguments.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - last - System.Int32: Returns the last n elements from the list.
-    - before - System.String: Returns the elements in the list that come before the specified cursor.
-    - sortOrder - SortOrder: Sort order of result.
-    - nameSearchPrefix - System.String: Prefix for searching for archival location name.
-    - sortBy - QueryArchivalLocationsEncryptionDetailsSortByField: Field to sort by for archival location's encryption details.
-    - archivalLocationRekeyStatusFilterArg - list of ArchivalLocationEncryptionJobStatuss: Filter based on job status of the archival location's re-key job.
-    - archivalLocationRotationStatusFilterArg - list of ArchivalLocationEncryptionJobStatuss: Filter based on job status of the archival location's rotation job.
-    - archivalLocationKeyTypeFilterArg - list of ArchivalLocationEncryptionKeyTypes: Filter based on the archival location's key type.
-    - archivalLocationEncryptionStatusFilterArg - list of ArchivalLocationEncryptionStatusFilters: Filter based on the archival location's encryption status
-- Returns ArchivalLocationEncryptionDetailsConnection.
-### locationencryptionjobssummary
-Get summary of all encryption jobs of an archival location.

-- There is a single argument of type ArchivalLocationEncryptionJobsSummaryInput.
-- Returns ArchivalLocationEncryptionJobsSummary.
 ### rcslocationsconsumptionstats
 RCS Azure archival location consumption stats.